FantasticFiasco/todo-cqrs/README.md

 And the first item is completed<br/>
 When the first item is marked as incomplete<br/>
 Then only those items are listed<br/>
-And both items are listed as active
+And both items are listed as incomplete

 ### Incomplete items can be removed